 4. Unintended Consequences:

 Policies can have unintended consequences that undermine their efficacy and exacerbate existing challenges.
-Demonetisation, announced by Prime Minister Narendra Modi in 2016, aimed to curb corruption, black money, and counterfeit currency by invalidating ₹500 and ₹1,000 banknotes overnight.
+Demonetisation, in 2016, aimed to curb corruption, black money, and counterfeit currency by invalidating ₹500 and ₹1,000 banknotes overnight.

 However, the policy’s implementation led to a myriad of unintended consequences, including economic disruptions, cash shortages, and financial instability.
 The sudden withdrawal of currency had a disproportionately negative impact on small businesses, informal sectors, and rural communities that were heavily dependent on cash transactions.